-The Authority notes that, although Halcrow was unable to undertake a detailed review of operations expenditure, Halcrow was generally satisfied that the expenditure appears reasonable (although labour costs are on the upper limit of what might be expected).
+In the draft Report the Authority noted that, although Halcrow was unable to undertake a detailed review of operations expenditure, Halcrow was generally satisfied that the expenditure appears reasonable (although labour costs are on the upper limit of what might be expected).
 Halcrow did not recommend any specific adjustment to operations costs for this scheme.

-In relation to recreation costs, the Authority notes that the Ministerial Direction requires that the Authority set prices to recover prudent and efficient recreation management costs.
-The Authority notes that Halcrow did not recommend any adjustments to SunWater's operations costs, including recreation costs.
+In relation to recreation costs, the Authority noted that the Ministerial Direction requires that the Authority set prices to recover prudent and efficient recreation management costs.
+The Authority noted that Halcrow did not recommend any adjustments to SunWater's operations costs, including recreation costs.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Arup (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Arup (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.

-Further, SunWater's forecast average annual operations costs are materially lower than the actual average operations costs over 2006-11.
+Further, SunWater's forecast average annual operations costs were materially lower than the actual average operations costs over 2006-11.

-On the basis of the consultants' reviews and SunWater's internal cost reductions over time, the Authority has not specifically adjusted SunWater's operations cost forecast.
+On the basis of the consultants' reviews and SunWater's internal cost reductions over time, the Authority did not specifically adjust SunWater's operations cost forecast.